holiday01/deconvolution-to-estimate-immune-cell-subsets/README.md

-# Estimate the fraction of immune cells
+# Estimate the fractions of immune cells from expression profiles of tissues

 This method is created as described in the manuscript - "Deconvolution of bulk gene expression profiles from complex tissues to quantify subsets of immune cells".